Keto Chicken Pesto Pizza

 Add remaining toppings to the pizza and dab an additional 1 tablespoon of pesto around the pizza.

-This is an easy keto pizza recipe that uses either rotisserie chicken or
+This is an easy low carb pizza recipe that uses either rotisserie chicken or

 Like I mentioned above, you can use a rotisserie chicken or any leftover chicken you have for this recipe.
 When I menu plan for the week, I will often plan my

-Yes, pesto is allowed on the keto diet.
+Yes, pesto works great on a keto diet.
 Pesto is primarily made up of basil, garlic, parmesan cheese, pine nuts, salt and olive oil.
-I will buy store bought pesto when I make this low carb pizza.
-It is important to read the ingredients on the label as some pesto manufacturers add sugar to their pesto to make it taste better.
+I buy store bought pesto when I make this pizza.
+It is important to read the ingredients on the label as some pesto manufacturers add sugar to their pesto for flavor.
 Look for a brand that contains no sugar and very little carbs.
 My favorite brand of

-We are big fans of pizza in my house.
-Our favorite keto pizza crust is fat head dough.
+I’m a big fan of pizza in my house.
+My favorite low carb pizza crust is fat head dough.
 Fat head dough recipes contain mozzarella cheese, almond flour and egg.
 My recipe for fathead pizza dough also contains baking powder and xanthan gum to help the dough rise and provide structure.
 The crust puffs up like regular pizza dough and creates a chewy texture in the middle and a crispy outer crust.

 I recommend doubling or tripling the recipe when you make fathead dough.
 It freezes beautifully and you will have some on hand when you are wanting to make pizza but don’t have a lot of time.
-To freeze you dough, form the freshly made keto pizza dough into a ball and wrap with plastic wrap.
+To freeze your dough, form the freshly made fathead dough into a ball and wrap with plastic wrap.
 Store in a ziploc bag in the freezer for up to 6 months.
 You can store fathead dough in the refrigerator for up to one week.

 This recipe is amazing!
 My dough came out perfectly and my pizza is super delicious